The PanoCamAdder is an addon for Blender.

 Use texture-baking to create beautiful dollhouses or scenes for a game engine.

 You can export the model also as STL file, to use it inside KRpano as Depthmap.
-But therefore you must prepare it manually before (tutorial).

 How it works: